zemoto/WhatAmIHearing/README.md

 Uses simple POST calls to Shazam's API (see documentation at https://rapidapi.com/apidojo/api/shazam) with the raw audio in the body for song detection.

+## Spotify Integration

+User has the option to authenticate with Spotify, allowing the app to add any detected songs to the private playlist "What did I Hear?".

+Authentication is handled by [SpotifyAuthenticator](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Api/Spotify/SpotifyAuthenticator.cs).
+Uses the user's default browser, using their existing credentials if they are already signed in with the browser, only requiring them to allow the app to access their playlist info.
+See

+HTTP requests to API are made in [SpotifyApi](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Api/Spotify/SpotifyApi.cs).

 ## Notable Classes

 ### [Recorder](https://github.com/zemoto/WhatAmIHearing/blob/main/WhatAmIHearing/Audio/Recorder.cs)